shawnferry/HOL7712-gitbook/agents/README.md

 1. Open a second window or tab and connect to the new agent
 2. Install puppet[^1]
-3. Modify SMF config\/server variable for puppet:agent
+3. Modify SMF config/server variable for puppet:agent
 4. Test agent connection
-5. Sign the agent certificate \(on master\)
+5. Sign the agent certificate (on master)

 [^1]: Completed prior to lab